msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 Concerns about phenomenology come in here.
 In perception, there arguably is a sense of presence.
 Is there a similar sense in the case of sympathy?

+> One such process is a kind of ‘resonance’ which is more or less non-conscious.
+This is what Alvin Goldman calls ‘primitive, ‘low-level’ mind- reading’ (2006a: 113), and Karsten Steuber (2006) calls ‘basic empathy’.
+For example, in recognizing another’s face as expressing a certain emotion, ‘the observer’s emotional system “resonates” with that of the target, and this is the matching event on which the attribution is based’ (Goldman 2006a: 132).
+Goldman draws on a wide range of empirical data to lend support to the existence of this kind of low-level simulation, much of it based on the fascinating recent work on mirror neurons (see also Goldman this volume and Iacoboni this volume). [@coplan2011aa, p.
+304]

 ### Sympathy as projective identification?

 In previous discussions Louise Braddock has explored the way sympathy and projective identification relate.
 Projective identification is a complex phenomenon, involving the projection of a mental state into another person and the subsequent identification with that other person.
 This allows people to respond to and 'deal with' their own unwanted mental states in a detached and third or second-personal way.
 It's to that extent deceptive.

 Perhaps we only need to consider projection here.
 If sympathy involves projection, then which way does this run?
 Plausibly, it has to be a projection from sympathiser to sufferer, for it often happens that we sympathise with people who are not aware of being observed, and so arguably are in no position to project.
 (Perhaps we can introduce the activity of broadcasting for this circumstances.)

 # Perception, moral sympathy, and episodic memory